 Introduction

 The Regional Transmission Plan (RTP) is the result of a coordinated planning process, performed by ERCOT Staff with extensive review and input by NERC registered Transmission Planners (TPs), Transmission Owners (TOs), and other stakeholders.
-This process addresses reliability and economic transmission needs for the six-year planning horizon.
-This process produces a region-wide reliability and economic study of the transmission system in accordance with NERC and ERCOT planning requirements over a six-year transmission planning horizon.
+This process produces a region-wide reliability and economic study of the transmission system in accordance with NERC and ERCOT planning requirements over a six-year transmission planning horizon, addressing reliability needs and analyzing potential economic benefits across that planning horizon.
 Results of this process include recommendations for upgrading and improving the existing system and proposals for new transmission projects that ensure transmission system reliability and relieve significant anticipated transmission system congestion.
-The 2022 RTP Scope and Process document captures the scope for planning studies conducted as part of the 2022 RTP.
-This document also briefly describes the process and various deliverables applicable for the 2022 RTP.
+This document captures the scope for planning studies conducted as part of the 2023 RTP.
+This document also briefly describes the process and various deliverables applicable for the 2023 RTP.

 Scope

-The 2022 RTP shall identify reliability needs and transmission upgrades and additions required to meet the system needs per criteria set in the ERCOT Planning Guide Sections 3 and 4 and the NERC TPL-001-5.1 Reliability Standard.
-The RTP study scope is limited to the steady state and short circuit portion of the reliability standards.
+The 2023 RTP shall identify reliability needs and transmission upgrades and additions required to meet the system needs per criteria set in the ERCOT Planning Guide Sections 3 and 4 and the NERC TPL-001-5.1 Reliability Standard.
+The RTP study scope is limited to the steady state and short circuit portions of the reliability standards.

-The 2022 RTP will study the following reliability cases.
+The 2023 RTP will study the following reliability cases:

-Summer peak load cases for years 2024, 2025, 2027, and 2028.
+Summer peak load cases for years 2025, 2026, 2028, and 2029